Vasundhara-Gondakar/MPU6050-3D-Visualization/README.md

 # MPU6050-3D-Visualization
-MATLAB Simulink project for real-time 3D visualization of MPU6050 orientation data using ESP32 and VR Sink.
+MATLAB Simulink project for real time 3D visualization of MPU6050 orientation data using ESP32 and VR Sink.

 ## Requirements